2022 General Tire 150 (Charlotte)

 The 2022 General Tire 150 was the fifth stock car race of the 2022 ARCA Menards Series season, and the 12th iteration of the event.
-The race was held on Friday, May 27, 2022, in Concord, North Carolina at Charlotte Motor Speedway, a 1.5 mile (2.4 km) permanent oval-shaped racetrack.
+The race was held on Friday, May 27, 2022, in Concord, North Carolina, United States at Charlotte Motor Speedway, a 1.5 mile (2.4 km) permanent oval-shaped racetrack.
 The race was contested over 100 laps.
 At race's end, Brandon Jones, driving for Joe Gibbs Racing, dominated during the end of the race, and earned his 6th career ARCA Menards Series win, and his first of the season.
 To fill out the podium, Corey Heim of Venturini Motorsports and Rajah Caruth of Rev Racing would finish second and third, respectively.

 Background

 Charlotte Motor Speedway is a motorsport complex located in Concord, North Carolina, 13 mi outside Charlotte.
 The complex features a 1.5 mi quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend, and the Bank of America Roval 400.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
 The track is owned and operated by Speedway Motorsports with Greg Walter as track president.

 The 2000 acre complex also features a state-of-the-art 0.25 mi drag racing strip, ZMAX Dragway.
 It is the only all-concrete, four-lane drag strip in the United States and hosts NHRA events.
 Alongside the drag strip is a state-of-the-art clay oval that hosts dirt racing including the World of Outlaws finals among other popular racing events.